schmaustech/baremetal-ipi-examples/deploy-time-bonding.md

         name: set-client-id.service
 ```

 You will also want to ensure you have the set-client-id.sh script on the control plane and worker nodes.
-Its contents look like this:
+We only needed this to workaround some Intel nics but if you dont have them, then you can remove every reference to that systemd setup.
+The contents look like this:

 ```
 #!/usr/bin/bash